Home Home | About Us | Site Map | Contact Us| Road Conditions

 Finch Bay - Pam Davey

-The local beaches in Cooktown.
+These are the two local beaches in Cooktown.
 Although you can drive to Finch Bay, just 2 km past the Botanic Gardens entrance and car park, there is delightful short bush walk through the Gardens.
-Cherry Tree Bay is accessible through the Botanic Gardens or from the Grassy Hill Road.
+Cherry Tree Bay is only accessible by foot through the Botanic Gardens or from the Grassy Hill road.

 Quarantine Bay